Church of St Christopher, Norris Green

 The Church of St Christopher is in Lorenzo Drive, Norris Green, Liverpool, Merseyside, England.
-It is recorded in the National Heritage List for England as a designated Grade II* listed building, and is an active Anglican parish church in the diocese of Liverpool, the archdeaconry of Liverpool, and the deanery of West Derby.
+It is recorded in the National Heritage List for England as a designated Grade II* listed building, and is a former Anglican parish church in the diocese of Liverpool, the archdeaconry of Liverpool, and the deanery of West Derby.

 History

 The church was built in 1930–32, and designed by Bernard A. Miller.
 In 1964 the interior was repainted, replacing the original bright and varied colours with pale Wedgwood blue and cream.
+In 2025, due to declining attendance and issues with the building that were beyond the capacity of the congregation to repair, the church was closed for worship and its congregation merged into the new parish of Christ our Hope Liverpool.

 Architecture

 St Christopher's is constructed in brick on a steel frame with stone dressings and has a tiled roof.
 It has a cruciform plan, consisting of a four-bay nave, north and south transepts, a tower at the crossing, and a two-bay chancel, with north and south chapels.
 The west portal and the main windows in the church are hyperbolic in shape.
 The tower is low and contains three segmental-headed windows, and the chapels have triple round-headed windows.
 Above the entrance to the south chapel is a bell-shaped bellcote.

 There are more hyperbolic features inside the church, including the arches at the crossing, and in the vaulting.
 The chancel arch is decorated with a relief of a dove flanked by angels.
 The curved pulpit and lectern are integrated with the structures in the choir.
 The font has the plan of an eight-sided star, and its sides contain mirror glass.